 Can't describe the yearning I feel to have something like that.
 My very own little house in which there's no question that I can keep my cats and on land which can ensure there's enough nutritious food to eat.

-The cost of land prohibits the dream from coming true of course.
+The cost of land prohibits the dream from coming true.

 Even if a similar rental situation came up - e.g., there are one-room, low-income cottages for the 55+ nearby -, the likelihood is strong I wouldn't be allowed to keep my cats, as is the case at Crescent Cottages.